zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/projects/2021-09-19-project-dump.md

 ================

 <p class="meta">09 Sep 2021 - Xi'an</p>
-Before my phd, I have worked hard my way through in both industry and academia.
-This blog collects most major prototypes I have developed or led with a brief introduction.
-I am not actively working on them anymore. <u>However, in case you might be interested in any of them, I still have their design documents, and am ready to give them away for free -- just send me an email.</u>
+This blog introduces projects I have developed or led before my PhD.
+I am no longer working on them. <u>However, in case you might be interested in any of them, I still have their design documents, and am willing to share them for free -- just send me an email.</u>

 ## Totem-Pole Power Factor Correction Rectifier
 <img src="/images/posts/industrial_experience/SiC_totem_pole_prototype_Aside.png" style="background-color: white;">
 *A 3 kW totem-pole pfc rectifier.*

-This is a work of my one-year part-time internship with a local company in Xi'an.
+This is a work of my one-year part-time internship with a local company based in Xi'an.
 Not only just one prototype, I was also hired to give lectures of power electronics to their technicians -- I would have felt used, but luckily I actually liked teaching.

 ## Compact GaN Rectifier
 <img src="/images/posts/industrial_experience/GaN_totem_pole_prototype_Aside.png" style="background-color: white;">